 Houston Dallas Texas Labor and Employment Attorney

 If you have an employment problem or an employment lawsuit, you can rely on the Houston employment lawyers at the Tran Law Firm LLP to fight for you.
-The Texas employment lawyers at the Tran Law Firm has over 18 years years of experience in handling employment law claims including harassment, discrimination, and retaliation in the work place.
-With offices in Houston and Dallas, they will provide you with hands on, honest advice and evaluation of your individual case.
+The Texas employment lawyers at the Tran Law Firm have over 18 years years of experience in handling employment law claims including harassment, discrimination, and retaliation in the workplace.
+With offices in Houston and Dallas, they will provide you with hands-on, honest advice and evaluation of your individual case.

 Your Rights as an Employee in Texas

-Unless a Texas worker has an employment contract, they are “at will” employees and can be fired for any reason.
-The only exception to the “at will” status is if an employee fired or discriminated for an illegal reason.
-The illegal reasons have been recognized by the courts and law as exception to the employment at will status in Texas.
-Employers can be held responsible for the harm suffered by an employee because of discrimination, harassment or unfair labor practices.
-Harassment, discrimination, and retaliation in the work place are wrong and illegal.
+Unless a Texas worker has an employment contract, they are “at-will” employees and can be fired for any reason.
+The only exception to the “at-will” status is if an employee is fired or discriminated for an illegal reason.
+The illegal reasons have been recognized by the courts and law as exceptions to the employment-at-will status in Texas.
+Employers can be held responsible for the harm suffered by an employee because of discrimination, harassment, or unfair labor practices.
+Harassment, discrimination, and retaliation in the workplace are wrong and illegal.
 Workers in Texas are protected by combinations of state and federal laws and regulations.
 For example:

 - The federal Fair Labor Standards Act (FLSA) requires employers to pay their employees minimum wages, as well as “time-and-a-half” for all overtime hours worked in excess of forty hours per workweek.
 Texas law imposes additional requirements for the timely payment of wages upon termination of employment.
 These state and federal laws provide for serious penalties (payable to employees) for violation of these requirements.